Signs of Teething

 - If your baby cries after three hours of sleep, it's probably just a brief wake-up during her normal sleep cycle.
 She should be able to fall back asleep without feeding or help from Mom or Dad.

-- Babies who are put in their cribs while awake are better equipped to fall back asleep without help from Mom or Dad when they wake up in the middle of the night.
+- Babies who are put in their cribs while drowsy, but awake are better equipped to fall back asleep without help from Mom or Dad when they wake up in the middle of the night.

 Month 5, Week 1 Tips